wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 Unable to locate credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The module does not work and the following error messages appears in the ``ossec.log``:
+The module does not work and the following error messages appear in the ``ossec.log``:

     .. code-block:: none
         :class: output